 One in 4 Australians has more than one long-term health condition such as heart disease, diabetes, cancer, a mental health issue, eye disease, respiratory problems or arthritis.

 Having these chronic health problems means you need a lot of support to look after your health.
-But it can be quite difficult to manage everything, including monitoring your symptoms, medications, appointments and advice from different health professionals.
+But it can be quite difficult to manage everything, including monitoring your symptoms, medicines, appointments and advice from different health professionals.

 Often, you will need to see different doctors, your care may not be coordinated, and it can be difficult to get to all the appointments.

 A Health Care Home is a general practice or Aboriginal Community Controlled Health Service (ACCHS) that coordinates care for patients with chronic and complex conditions.
 It does not mean you receive in-home care.

 The team will work with you to develop a shared care plan to:

 - set health goals